- Academics

 - Prerequisite GPA of 3.2 (calculated by CASPA)

-- The following are REQUIRED courses and MUST be completed from a U.S. regionally accredited -institution.
-A prerequisite GPA of 3.2 is required.
+- The following are REQUIRED courses and MUST be completed from a regionally accredited institution.
+A prerequisite GPA of 3.2 or higher is recommended.

 Course | Semester Requirement |